rust-lang/nomicon/src/ffi.md

 `&mut T`), boxes (`Box<T>`), and function pointers (`extern "abi" fn()`).
 When interfacing with C, pointers that might be `null` are often used, which would seem to require some messy `transmute`s and/or unsafe code to handle conversions to/from Rust types.
-However, the language provides a workaround.
+However, trying to construct/work with these invalid values **is undefined behavior**, so you should use the following workaround instead.

 As a special case, an `enum` is eligible for the "nullable pointer optimization" if it contains exactly two variants, one of which contains no data and the other contains a field of one of the